kevin-fang/Tile-Searcher/README.md

 A Dockerfile is also provided for easy dependency installation.
 To call it, run `./runInDocker.sh "<command line arguments here>"`.
 For example, `./runInDocker.sh "./getTileVariants -i 1234"`.
 If the docker build is not named kfang/tile-tools, then change the docker image name in the shell script.

 To get up and running, set the Arvados API keys and download your assembly files.
 The included `./setup.sh` file downloads GRCh37 assembly files and high quality naming info for the Harvard PGP.
 Then, modify `config.yml` to reflect where the data is located.
-For `getTileVariants.py`, there are a list of command line arguments you can use.
-Alternatively, you can change the file `config.yml` to specify features that the searcher should use and point to the necessary data files.
 A sample configuration file is provided.
-Note that `getRsids.py` _requires_ that the all the files requirements are specified in `config.yml`.
+Note that for `getTileVariants.py`, you can choose which config arguments to include depending on search requirements.
+However, `getRsids.py` uses every feature of `getTileVariants.py`, so it _requires_ that the all the files requirements are specified in `config.yml`.

 ## Tile Variant Searching